hzcheney/Denoising-Graph-of-Graphs-AutoEncoder/README.md

   doi={10.1109/TKDE.2023.3298490}}

 ```
 Some part of this project are build upon [GoGNN](https://github.com/Hanchen-Wang/GoGNN).
-If you find it helpful for your research, please consider citing this paer:
+If you find it helpful for your research, please consider citing this paper:
 ```
 @article{wang2020gognn,
   title={Gognn: Graph of graphs neural network for predicting structured entity interactions},